 Ian McKellen returns as Gandalf the Grey.
 Gandalf is concerned about this quest especially a terrible evil is lurking nearby.
 Gandalf soon leaves Thorin’s company to sort some business with Dol Guldur.

 In the Wilderland, the Company of Thorin meet Mikael Persbrandt as Beorn, a skin-changer.
 He can change himself into a ferocious bear.
 He doesn’t like dwarves so much, but he hates orcs most of all.

 Soon Thorin’s Company enter the forest of Mirkwood where elves also live.
 Mirkwood is a dark and dangerous as a sickness hangs over the forest and there are giant spiders who attack the company.

 The dwarves are soon rescued by the elves of Mirkwood.
 But the dwarves are not warmly welcomed by the elves as there has been a history of enmity between the two races since the fall of Erebor.

 Lee Pace stars as King Thranduil of the Woodland Realm of Mirkwood.
 Thranduil is a cold-hearted and selfish Elvenking, who refused to help the dwarves when Erebor fell and he wants his white jewels.

 Orlando Bloom stars as Legolas, son of Thranduil.
 Legolas is a fine archer of the Woodland elves and he doesn’t like dwarves.
 It was interesting to see Legolas before he starred in ‘The Lord of the Rings’.

 Evangeline Lilly stars as Tauriel, the Elf chief of Mirkwood.
 Tauriel is a fine Elven lady warrior and a perfect match for Legolas.
 But Tauriel has romantic feelings for Kili the dwarf when they meet.

 Bilbo soon rescues Thorin and the dwarves as they escape Mirkwood and a party of orcs.
 They soon meet up with Bard the Bargeman, who takes them to his home in Lake-Town, which ends Disc 1.

-Disc 2 begins with Tauriel following the trial of the orcs and the dwarves before Legolas catches up with her.
+Disc 2 begins with Tauriel following the trail of the orcs and the dwarves before Legolas catches up with her.
 He encourages her to return to the Elven palace, but she is insistent to continue going on.